 Mathew Stracy

-We study how bacteria respond to antibiotics over a range of scales, from single-molecules to infection epidemiology.
-Our ultimate goal is to develop better ways to treat bacterial infections and new strategies to reduce the spread of antibiotic resistance.
+We study how bacteria respond to antibiotics from multiple perspectives; ranging from molecular biology to infection epidemiology.
+Our ultimate goal is to develop better ways to treat infections and new strategies to reduce the spread of antibiotic resistance.

 We take an interdisciplinary approach to studying antibiotic resistance and antibiotic tolerance, combining molecular microbiology and advanced microscopy methods with evolution studies, pathogen genomics, and analysis of clinical records.